 Niterói’s population have reasons to be proud.
-The city that had been considered the "dormitory town" for years is now a reference in services and quality of life, showing that it is possible to grow in a unified way, generating jobs, income, and investments.
+The city that had been considered a "dormitory town" for years is now a reference in services and quality of life, showing that it is possible to grow in a unified way, generating jobs, income, and investments.

 In recent years, Niterói emerged as a support point for oil producing cities in the country.
 The shipping industry recovery and the investment in qualified manpower fueled development.
 Today, Niterói is among the 100 best Brazilian cities for business.
 According to the Brazilian Institute of Oil and Gas (IBP), in the oil sector alone, the region accounts for 70% of the facilities in the state, going from offshore companies to shipyards.